John Cockerill (company, 1825–1955)

 John Cockerill, a son of British entrepreneur William Cockerill, owned the company, and it was known as John Cockerill & Cie.
 However, John Cockerill died in Warsaw in 1840 after a business trip to Russia.
 Following his death, the company became state owned, and in 1842, it became known as the Société anonyme pour l'exploitation des établissements de John Cockerill.

-The company was one of the major iron and steel producers in western Europe throughout its existence.
+For much of its existence, Cockerill was one of the major iron and steel producers in Western Europe.
 It was a significant producer of derived products, including rail and railway locomotives, iron production equipment, and other large-scale iron and steel constructions.

 In 1955, the company merged with Ougrée-Marihaye to form SA Cockerill-Ougrée.
 In 1981, it merged with Hainaut-Sambre to form Cockerill-Sambre.

 History

 John Cockerill & Cie.
 (1825–1842)

 In 1799, the British-born blacksmith and mechanical engineer William Cockerill set up a textile-machinery factory in Verviers.
 In 1807, he moved to Liège and created a factory that constructed machinery for the carding, spinning and weaving of wool, as well as steam engines.
 His family from England joined him, and his sons John and Charles James Cockerill managed the factory in Liège.

 After purchasing the former palace of the Prince-Bishopric of Liège at Seraing in 1817, John and Charles James Cockerill constructed an iron foundry and machine-building factory there.
 From its inception in 1817, the complex in the Liège region expanded under the control of the Cockerills, with a coke-fired blast furnace and manufacturing facilities for steam engines, railway locomotives, steam-powered blowers for blast furnaces, and traction engines.
 John Cockerill's business interests also expanded to include coal mining and collieries.
 The company rose to be the primary steel company of Europe, spurred on by its involvement in the construction of the Belgian railways.

 William Cockerill retired in 1813, and his son John took over the company.
 In 1825, it became known as John Cockerill & Cie.
 In 1839, a banking crisis hit Belgium, and John Cockerill's company faced bankruptcy.
 In 1840, he traveled to Russia in an attempt to raise funds for the company, but he died of typhus on the trip home, leaving no direct heir.
 Faced with the prospect of closing an enterprise that employed 30,000 people, the state bought the assets, and on 20 March 1842, the company became known as the Société anonyme pour l'exploitation des établissements de John Cockerill.